h123a456rr789y/h123a456rr789y/README.md

 Hi there,

-:computer: I am Harry, a master student of computer science in NYCU, Hshichu, Taiwan.
+I am Harry, a master student of computer science in NYCU, Hshichu, Taiwan.

-:robot_face: Interested in AI applications, especially for human motion prediction and smart sensing topics.
+I'm interested in AI applications, especially for human motion prediction and smart sensing topics.

 # Skills
 - Programming Language : C/C++, Python